Cunninghams EPOS Group

-Established in 1971, EPOS Group specialises in the design, installation and support of electronic point-of-sale and security systems in bakery, retail and hospitality environments.
-The company is headquartered in Ramsgate and has offices in Birmingham, London, Manchester and Southampton.
+Established over 40 years ago, Cunninghams EPOS Group specialises in the design, installation and support of electronic point-of-sale and security systems in bakery, retail and hospitality environments.
+The company is headquartered in Birmingham and has offices in Ramsgate, London, Manchester, Southampton and Edinburgh.

-As well as being a key hardware partner, our CyBake Touch bakery shop control solution is fully integrated with EPOS Group’s Quantum till management software.
+As well as being a key hardware partner, Cybake’s bakery shop control functions are fully integrated with EPOS Group’s Quantum till management software.

 Successful dual-implementations include large retail estates like Percy Ingle Bakeries in London and Essex, S. M. Bayne in East Central Scotland, Thomas the Baker in North Yorkshire and Oliver Adams in Northampton and the surrounding areas.